Discover and do

 In 2026, Meghan is making a change.
 Through a new series called Wander at Will, she’ll step into a year of approachable outdoor adventures — from camping for the first time in decades to snowshoeing, kayaking, biking, and even challenging herself to walk 50 miles in the preserves in a month.
 These aren’t extreme feats.
 They’re simple, intentional steps toward trying something new and embracing nature in fresh ways.

 Designed for anyone who feels hesitant or unsure about venturing outdoors, Wander at Will is an invitation to start small and explore at your own pace.
-Meghan will share stories and videos along the way to show that you don’t have to be a thrill seeker to experience adventure.
+Meghan will share stories and photos along the way to show that you don’t have to be a thrill seeker to experience adventure.
 If she can do it, she believes anyone can.

 The best places to bike in Will County